 It’s easy to remember.
-A good company name is unique, but not intimidating.
+A good company name is unique and catchy, but not intimidating.
 Usually, they’re also easy to spell and relatively short.
 The easier it is to remember and spell, the easier it is for customers to type into a search engine and find your product.
 The perfect name is memorable and resonates with your potential customers.

 Consider the name Des Moines Oil Company.
 It’s specific, narrow, and descriptive, which seems good at first—but what if they move operations to the west coast, or expand beyond oil into other energy sources?
 The gold standard for suggestive naming is Apple.
 It’s short, easy to remember, and conveys values like simplicity, education, and trustworthiness rather than stating what the company does in a more descriptive way.
 When you’re naming your company, think about qualities you’d like to convey like convenience, novelty, and security.